bazelbuild/rules_docker/README.md

 ## Status

-🚨 rules_docker is no longer maintained and deprecated.
-Please see [rules_oci](https://github.com/bazel-contrib/rules_oci) for a better designed and maintained alternative.
+🚨 rules_docker is maintained on an as-needed basis.
+Please see [rules_oci](https://github.com/bazel-contrib/rules_oci) for an alternative.
+This repo was previously archived in Oct 2023, then unarchived Nov 2024 as rules_docker remains a dependency for many projects.
+Having it in an unarchived state permits the community to post new issues, workarounds, and maintainance and security pull requests.

 ## Basic Rules